michaelJwilson/surveysim/doc/tutorial.md

 install_desimodel_data -d $DESIMODEL
 ```

+Notes to experts:
+- The instructions above assume that you are using the bash shell, and need to be modified slightly for (t)csh.
-Note to experts: the matplotlib requirement is unnecessary if you remove the `--plots` option in the instructions below.
+- The matplotlib requirement is unnecessary if you remove the `--plots` option in the instructions below.

 ## Setup Environment